John Fuller of Newton, Province of Massachusetts Bay, New England

 Transcribed by W. L. Fuller, D. R. J. Fuller & E. F. Fuller

 [names bolded by transcribers]

 In the name of God Amen

-I John Fuller of New Town in the County of Middlesex in his Majesties Province of the Massachusets-Bay in New-England being weak in body, but in sound and disposing Memory, Prais be given to god for the same, to make this my last will and testament in mannor & form following, that is to say, first and principally I resign my soul into the merciful hands of almighty god my creator, assuredly hoping through the merits of my blessed saviour, to obtain pardon & remission of all of my sins and my body I commit to the earth whence it was taken, to be decently buried by the discretion of my executor herein after named, and as for the worldly goods and estate the lord hath lent me I dispose thereof as follows.
+I John Fuller of New Town in the County of Middlesex in his Majesties Province of the Massachusets-Bay in New-England being weak in body, but in sound and disposing Memory, Prais be given to god for the same, do make this my last will and testament in mannor & form following, that is to say, first and principally I resign my soul into the merciful hands of almighty god my Creator, assuredly hoping through the merits of my blessed Saviour, to obtain pardon & remission of all of my sins and my body I commit to the Earth whence it was taken, to be decently buried by the discretion of my executor herein after named, and as for the worldly goods and estate the lord hath lent me I dispose thereof as follows.

 2 secondly I give and bequeath to my son John Fuller the housing and lands he now enjoys lying along the south side Charles River, adding thereto as much out of the farm I now live on, as shall make the same two hundred acres as I have butted and bounded the said addition to him and his heirs forever.

-3 thirdly I give and bequeath to my son Jonathan Fuller the housing and land he now enjoys adding thereto out of the farmland I now live on as much as makes up the afores’d land one hundred and fifty acres as I have bounded the same, to him and his heirs executors and administrators forever.
+3 thirdly I give and bequeath to my son Jonathan Fuller the housing and land he now enjoys adding thereto out of the farmland I now live on as much as makes up the afores[ai]d land one hundred (and fifty) acres as I have bounded the same, to him and his heirs executors and administrators forever.

 4 fourthly I give and bequeath to my son Joseph Fuller the lands he now enjoys and also a piece of upland and meadowland over the brook at the upper end of the grate meadow, adjoining unto the land of Jn o Park to make him equal with the rest of my sons to him and his heirs forever.